 Examples of recruiting automation technologies can be found throughout the recruiting funnel, from initial candidate sourcing to the final hiring decision.
 Some of the categories within recruiting automation are as follows:

-Companies like Entelo, HiringSolved, Hirtual and others automate the process of identifying and engaging with passive candidates.
-These companies leverage cutting-edge technology to aggregate and analyze data about candidates’ skills and experience then match them to job opportunities.
+Recruiting automation technologies have been applied to the Candidate Sourcing and Engagement to automate the process of identifying and engaging with passive candidates.
+These technologies aggregate and analyze data about candidates’ skills and experience and then match them to job opportunities.
 These solutions also automate candidate outreach and follow-up to increase engagement.
+Entelo is a leader in this space, helping some of the world’s most innovative companies modernize their sourcing strategy and engagement strategy.

-Companies like Mya, Olivia (Paradox), AllyO and others leverage automated chatbot technologies to automate candidate screening, applicant status updates, and other aspects of the candidate experience, helping companies to provide a streamlined, consistent and scalable interface to individuals considering employment opportunities.
+A.I. chatbot and candidate engagement technologies automate candidate screening, applicant status updates, and other aspects of the candidate experience, helping companies to provide a streamlined, consistent and scalable interface to individuals considering employment opportunities.

-Companies like Clara Labs, GoodTime.io, Calendly, and X.ai are automating the scheduling process.
-These companies offer the promise that one of the most tedious parts of the hiring workflow, scheduling candidates for interviews, can be largely automated via their technology.
+Recruitment automation technologies are allowing for the partial or complete automation of the scheduling process.
+These technologies offer the promise that one of the most tedious parts of the hiring workflow, scheduling candidates for interviews, can be largely automated via their technology.

 An area of tremendous innovation is around evaluation of candidates for employment fit.
-Companies like HackerRank and TripleByte administer coding tests, helping companies to identify top developers.
-Companies like Koru and Pymetrics help companies test for non-technical attributes that lead to better hires.
-HireVue, Convey.IQ and others are allowing for automation through video interviewing.
-And Checkr and Intelligo are leading vendors in automating background checks.
+Technologies in this space administer coding tests, helping companies to identify top developers, and help companies test for non-technical attributes that lead to better hires.
+Additionally, recruiting automation technologies are allowing for automation of the interview process through digital on-demand interviewing.
+Finally, background checks have also undergone a recruiting automation transformation.

-Companies like Smashfly, Avature, Beamery, PhenomPeople, Yello and others help companies maintain relationships with candidates on an ongoing basis (vs. simply when applicants are in an active interview process).
+Recruitment marketing and candidate relationship management (CRM) platforms help companies maintain relationships with candidates on an ongoing basis at scale (vs. simply when applicants are in an active interview process).

 Once a candidate becomes an applicant for a specific job, applicant tracking systems are used to manage the interview process.
 Not all ATS software leverages intelligent technology, but the more modern vendors heavily leverage artificial intelligence and machine learning to automate the process and improve both the candidate and recruiter experience.

-A newer breed of companies offer the possibility that AI and machine learning can help companies better understand who has applied for their jobs and help them to uncover good fit candidates who might be already present in their ATS or CRM.
-Some of the companies doing interesting work in this space include RestlessBandit, HiredScore and Volk Science.
+A newer breed of technologies offer the possibility that AI and machine learning can help companies better understand who has applied for their jobs and help them to uncover good fit candidates who might be already present in their ATS or CRM.

 Historically low unemployment and an increasing skills gap has led to a war for talent at many of the world’s leading companies.
 The intensification of the talent wars has led many companies to invest in technology that can help them achieve engage with qualified talent faster.